Maintain Certification

 To access the course you must create an account, after creating your account enter “PS 101: Introduction to Patient Safety” in the search field.
 To begin the process click here.

-• Patient Safety Foundations for ABAI Module
+• Patient Safety Foundations for ABAI Module (This course will be retired September 10, 2024.)

 The Patient Safety Foundations for ABAI module is a quality improvement tool designed to enhance patient safety in the practice setting, with special emphasis on allergen immunotherapy.
 The web-based learning module focuses on specific ways to improve safety in a clinical environment by carefully examining particular aspects of a physician's practice and implementing improvements based on best practices and published practice parameters.